 Neuroscience, the study of the structure and function of the human brain and nervous system, is one of the most exciting fields of the twenty-first century.
 Its body of research is advancing at a rapid pace, making extraordinary progress on a wide variety of issues with the potential to transform human health, performance, and quality of life.

 This summer, American University has launched a new cutting-edge Department of Neuroscience under the leadership of Terry Davidson, who was named Distinguished Professor of Neuroscience by AU’s Board of Trustees this spring.
-The department’s new home with be in the Hall of Science, which will open this fall.
+The department’s new home will be in the Hall of Science, which will open this fall.

 The new department will include a BS in neuroscience.
 Graduate students of neuroscience faculty can participate in its multidisciplinary PhD program in Behavior, Cognition, and Neuroscience (BCaN).
 The department will work closely with AU’s Center for Behavioral Neuroscience, which will become one of two new university-wide centers.